papadritta/tendermint/docs/rfc/rfc-019-block-structure-consolidation.md

 to check if it trusts _enough_ of the validators to verify the block.
 Removing the addresses from the block would force the light client to redownload the validator set each time it encounters a block with a `validators_hash` that the client had not previously encountered.
+In an experimental [run][chain-experiment] on the Cosmos Hub, this appears to occur frequently.
+A program counting the validator set changes from height 5200791 to 5210791 counted 4297 changes in the validator hash.
+That's nearly half of the blocks in the range.
+This change appears

 The `timestamp` field is no longer meaningful.
 This field was previously used to create the block time when the BFTTime algorithm was in use.
 With the